Actress Allison Mack pleads guilty

 She also apologized to victims.

-“This past year has been one of introspection and self-examination … looking at what I have done for the last 10 years,” Mack said.
+“This past year has been one of introspection and self-examination … looking at what I have done for the last ten years,” Mack said.

+Mack faces up to 40 years in prison.
+There was no indication during the plea hearing that she has agreed to cooperate with the government.
+Garaufis scheduled her sentencing for Sept.
+11.

 Comments